libretro/libretro-uae/README.md

 - `WHDLoad.key` will be copied from `system` if it does not exist in the helper image.
 - `WHDLoad.prefs` will be copied from `system` on every run.
 - Supports a file named `custom` in the root of the game.hdf for passing specific WHDLoad parameters when the slave does not support the config screen or when it should be the default, for example `Custom1=1`.
 It always overrides `WHDLoad.prefs`.
-    - ~~The easiest way to create `custom` is to quit WHDLoad (default Numpad*), type `echo custom1=1 >custom`, press enter and reboot the Amiga.~~
-    - Script called `MkCustom` for simplest `custom` file handling.
+    - Use `MkCustom` script for simplest `custom` file handling.
 Launches after quitting WHDLoad.
     - `MkCustom` will create a slave-based `custom_$SLAVE` in `WHDSaves:`.
 Essential with readonly images.
 - Supports a file named `load` in the root of the game.hdf which overrides the whole launch command, aimed at non-WHDLoad installs.
 - If `.slave` is not in the root of the HDF, it will also be searched under the first found directory.
-- Saves will be redirected to a separate `WHDSaves.hdf`.
-Repo provides an empty 4MiB HDF.
+- Saves will be redirected to `WHDSaves.hdf` when using legacy HDF mode.

 #### Minor changes

 - Both HDF-files (`WHDLoad.hdf` & `WHDSaves.hdf`) can be located in either RA `system` or `saves`.
-- "WHDLoad Support" core option does not need to be disabled when launching a non-WHDLoad HDF which has `S/startup-sequence`.
+- "WHDLoad Support" core option does not need to be disabled when launching a non-WHDLoad HDF which has `S/Startup-Sequence`.
 - `NTSC` parameter can be used with WHDLoad.
 - Included `ClickNot` for suppressing drive clicking when drive sound emulation is enabled.
 - Included `MEmacs` for file editing (`custom` & `load`).